Tierpark Berlin

 Can I buy tickets online?

-Yes, tickets can be purchased online.
-Check the official website for current options and pricing.
+Yes, tickets can often be purchased online, allowing for a quicker entry process.
+Visit the official website for current ticketing options.

 Are there restrooms and cafes?